 In addition to protected time for academic/research activities, the research fellow is responsible for organizing the weekly Pediatric Urology conferences as well as the weekly Education conferences for residents and fellows.
 Clinical duties for the research fellow include participation in the weekly Spina Bifida Clinic and biweekly Colorectal and Pelvic Health Clinic, as well as operative opportunities in complex reconstructive cases.
 Both fellows actively teach the Baylor College of Medicine residents, medical students, and other trainees, as well as participate in the educational program of Texas Children's Hospital.

 The clinical year involves extensive clinical and surgical experience at Texas Children's Hospital, the largest children’s hospital in the United States.
 With the attending surgeons, the clinical fellow oversees the inpatient service, performs a wide array of routine and complex pediatric urology cases, and provides leadership and guidance to the residents, medical students, and advanced practice providers on the Pediatric Urology service.

-The Pediatric Urology Fellowship program at TCH and BCM is one of the most experienced ACGME-accredited training programs, as it has been consistently training pediatric urology fellows since 1982.The pediatric urologists at Texas Children’s Hospital are also faculty members in the Scott Department of Urology at Baylor College of Medicine.
+The Pediatric Urology Fellowship program at Texas Children's and Baylor is one of the most experienced ACGME-accredited training programs, as it has been consistently training pediatric urology fellows since 1982.The pediatric urologists at Texas Children’s Hospital are also faculty members in the Scott Department of Urology at Baylor College of Medicine.